CactiLab/BYOTee-Build-Your-Own-TEEs/app5-keep-states/mb/README.md

 developer-defined security-sensitive code.
 Example security sensitive program such a `LED_SSC` will be compiled and only the user code will be executed by `BYOT_runtime`.
 Other portions of the `sss` will be stripped off by our provided scripts.
-`Untrusted_app` application here is the program running on the PS side.
+`Untrusted_app` application here is the program running on the Hardcore System side.
 This folder will be coppied from the parent directory.

 See the rules for the specifications on required and optional commands as well